-As a former student both at Tuskegee and later at an integrated pilot school at Texas' Randolph Air Force Base, and having served under Colonel Benjamin Davis and logged 9500 flight hours in the Air Force, Hoskins is in a unique position to compare both experiences.
-Since retiring from the Air Force, he has become Assistant V.P. of Student Affairs at California State University in Hayward.
+As a former student at Tuskegee and later at an integrated pilot school at Texas' Randolph Air Force Base, and having served under Davis and logged 9,500 flight hours in the Air Force, Hoskins is in a unique position to compare both experiences.
+Since retiring from the Air Force, he became assistant vice president of student affairs at California State University in Hayward.

 "The Tuskegee program was so rigorous, you didn't have time to think," says Hoskins.
-"A history master's student, who happened to be Jewish, was interviewing me for her thesis, asked me if I knew anything about the Holocaust.
-Honestly, all that was on my mind was 'Can I get through this program?'
-I didn't have the faintest idea about the Holocaust, nor about anything else that was happening in American society either, for that matter."
+"A history master's student, who happened to be Jewish, was interviewing me for her thesis [and] asked me if I knew anything about the Holocaust.
+Honestly, all that was on my mind was, 'Can I get through this program?'
+I didn't have the faintest idea about the Holocaust, nor about anything else that was happening in American society, either, for that matter."

 Pre-flight cadets were also awoken in the middle of the night, ordered to put on their rubberized ponchos and gas masks, and made to do various physical drills all night -- while still being expected to do their full physical training regimen in the morning, which began at 6 a.m., as well as class all afternoon.

 "I guess it was supposed to make you tougher," explains Hoskins.
-"But when I got to Texas, I found out those white boys had no idea what hazing and fazing was all about.
+"But when I got to Texas, I found out those White boys had no idea what hazing ... was all about.
 I didn't let on, but Texas was a piece of cake.

 "Just to give you an example, we had to hem our own pants and sew on our own buttons on our shirts at Tuskegee.
 At Texas, we had tailors!" he laughs.
 "At Texas, they even customized our shirts so they fit just right and we looked sharp.
 At Tuskegee, we had to make sharp folds in our shirts, wrapping them sometimes all the way to our backside, to make them fit properly."

-It is important to note that at the time African-American pilots trained at Tuskegee, the military was still completely segregated, which means the pilots' planes serviced by African-American mechanics and other specialists.
+At the time Black pilots trained at Tuskegee, the military was still completely segregated, which means the pilots' planes were serviced by Black mechanics and other specialists.
 Armament specialists trained at Lowry Field in Colorado, radio specialists at Scott Field, Illinois, and mechanics at Chanute Army Air Field in Illinois.

-In addition to fighting for their country, the Tuskegee pilots knew that the future of African-American pilots in the military rested on their performance, quite a heavy burden for 18-year-olds.
-Though many commanding officers did not want to employ Tuskegee fighters, Colonel Davis, a brilliant military strategist and lifelong military man, fought successfully for their chance to display their skills.
+In addition to fighting for their country, the Tuskegee pilots knew that the future of Black pilots in the military rested on their performance, quite a heavy burden for 18-year-olds.
+Though many commanding officers did not want to employ Tuskegee fighters, Col. Davis, a brilliant military strategist and lifelong military man, fought successfully for their chance to display their skills.
 The rest is history.